joelchoe/Market-Basket-Analysis-with-R/README.md

 As retail business owners, knowing your customers is imperative.
 But what would you do and where do you start?

-In this article, we will be introducing a way you can get to know your customers using hard data and a widely-known concept known as Market Basket Analysis.
+Here, we will be introducing a way you can get to know your customers using hard data and a widely-known concept known as Market Basket Analysis.
 Do check out the full article on Medium!

  ### Preprocessing